-(25-64) with tertiary education; for the Gini coefficient of the net income distribution, as a measure of inequality; and for the stock of immigrants as a share of population.
+negative attitudes towards the European Union are typically associated with economic hardship, low levels of education and inequality.
+There is also a popular view that immigration may have triggered an anti-Europe sentiment.
+Hence, to account for these complementary explanations, we control for the unemployment rate of the active population (in percentage points), as a measure of economic crises; for the share of working-age population (25-64) with tertiary education; for the Gini coefficient of the net income distribution, as a measure of inequality; and for the stock of immigrants as a share of population.
 Most of these variables are available for all 28 countries over the period 2000-2018.14

-We start by studying correlates of changes in the negative attitude towards the European Union, with the caveat that, for some variables of interest, the most meaningful variation is cross sectional.
-Table 1 reports panel regressions with country fixed effects and standard errors clustered at the year level.
-Column (1) shows that the coefficients for both components of economic size are positive, but only population is statistically significant (at the 5% level).
+We start by studying correlates of changes in negative attitudes towards the European Union, with the caveat that, for some variables of interest, the most meaningful variation is cross sectional.
+Table 1 reports panel regressions with country

-14However, exposure to import competition is available until 2016 only.
+14 However, exposure to import competition is available until 2016 only.
 The stock of immigrants has several missing observations, especially in the first years of the sample.
 For this reason, we do not include it in our main specifications.